 ^b Data on long-term protection emerging from the ongoing phase 3 clinical trial remain limited, as trial data have so far been reported only for a follow-up of approximately 2 months.
 This was not considered to constitute a limitation that would lead to downgrading of the evidence.
-SAGE will continue to review any emerging data and adjust its quality assessment as required.
+Recent data on longer term protection are referenced in the evidence to recommendation framework.